MicrosoftDocs/PowerShell-Docs-DSC/dsc/dsc-3.0/PSDesiredStateConfiguration/PSDesiredStateConfiguration.md

 # PSDesiredStateConfiguration Module

 ## Description
 This module contains cmdlets that designed to work with DSC Resources.
+PSDesiredStateConfiguration v3.0 is the version of DSC that is supported by Azure Guest Configuration.

 ## PSDesiredStateConfiguration Cmdlets
 ### [Configuration](Configuration.md)